arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 - `ov_som_x8h7`: Adds the Portenta H7
 - `ov_carrier_rasptenta_base`: Base support for Portenta Hat Carrier

-add functionalities like Wi-Fi® and external microcontroller support.
+Add functionalities like Wi-Fi® and external microcontroller support.
 If no known carrier is detected, the first two overlays are applied by default if the Portenta X8 is mounted as the main board.

 #### Distinction Between System And Hardware Configuration
 <br></br>